Acumen Fellowship in Bangladesh

 General Fellowship Structure

-Acumen covers all program-related expenses during the fellowship year.
+Acumen covers all fellowship-related expenses during the fellowship year.
 This includes all costs associated with the seminars including lodging, food, transportation and visas.

 Does the Fellowship provide scholarships, funding or additional benefits?

-No. As this is a part-time program, we do not provide scholarships, stipends, funding or insurance.
+No. As this is a part-time fellowship, we do not provide scholarships, stipends, funding or insurance.

-We do provide need-based scholarships for travel and accommodation for individuals selected to attend for Stage 3 Selection Conference in end-November/early-December.
+We do provide need-based scholarships for travel and accommodation for individuals selected to attend for Stage 3 Selection Conference (may be virtual due to COVID-19).
 Individuals who pass through Stage 2 and are interested in being considered for scholarship are asked to apply for it when they are invited to the Conference.

 Do I automatically qualify for grant funding or an investment if I participate in the Fellowship?

-No. Acumen’s leadership development programs are completely independent of our investment activities.
+No. Acumen’s leadership development inititatives are completely independent of our investment activities.
 If you are interested in learning more about Acumen’s investment criteria, click here.

 What happens during and between the seminars?